 The Apple HomePod isn't just a fantastic device and solid smart speaker option, but it represents the changing focus of the tech giant over the past decade – from the golden age of the iconic iPod right up the latest and greatest iPhone models.

-While it's recently been succeeded by the Apple HomePod Mini, there's no indication that the original smart speaker will be discontinued in the near future – though it could be subject to some fantastic Black Friday deals this November.
+While it's recently been joined by the cheaper Apple HomePod Mini, there's no indication that the original smart speaker will be discontinued in the near future – and it's even been given a an update that brings spatial audio to the smart speaker, working in 5.1, 7.1, and Dolby Atmos.

 Of course the HomePod may borrow half of its name from the iPod, but it seems that we're still asking that same question posed by previous Apple devices: is it worth paying large prices for an Apple-branded device that fits seamlessly into its own ecosystem as opposed to a third party wireless speaker like the Sonos One?